Rossendale tree surgeon wins “fall from height” claim

-Despite the fact that Mr Johnson had not yet undergone any formal training, his employer instructed him to trim the top of a 14 foot hedge.
+But his employer sent him to trim the top of a fourteen foot hedge.

-Mr Johnson was told to stand on the top of the hedge because there were no ladders large enough to reach and the company did not have a scaffold tower or cherry picker able to reach that height.
+Bryn was told to stand on the top of the hedge because there were no ladders long enough to reach and the company did not have a scaffold tower or cherry picker able to reach that height.

-Our client was using petrol hedge trimmers when he fell through the hedge but escaped without injury.
+He was using petrol hedge trimmers trying to cut the hedge when he fell through the hedge but escaped without injury.

-Unbelievably, Mr Johnson’s employer then told him to get back up and finish the job.
+Unbelievably, Bryn’s boss then told him to go back up and finish the job.

-The hedge trimmer he had been using cut into his hand as he fell, causing deep lacerations.
+The hedge trimmers he had been using cut into his hand as he fell.

-Insurers for Mr Johnson’s employers initially denied any wrongdoing so Mulderrigs issued court proceedings.
+The insurers for Bryn’s employers initially denied any wrongdoing so we issued court proceedings.